XDF2018/SDSOC_CV_ML/readme.md

 -   Your neural network has been trained on 640x480 images using the RGB pixel format.

--   Your USB3 webcam will produce raw data, and at this resolution, but in the YUV 4:2:2 pixel format.
+-   Your USB webcam will produce raw data, and at this resolution, but in the YUV 4:2:2 pixel format.

 -   The DisplayPort controller in the Zynq UltraScale+ PS block requires